 - Isn’t it a pain to have boats at two different marinas?

 At this time, the small boat holds 10 people, or 11 with a mate.
-The middle boat holds a max of 24.
-Our newest boat holds 80.
+The two missdle boats hold 18 each.
+The big boat holds a max of 24.
 Children are equal to adults in the eyes of the Coast Guard.
-No exceptions on this one.
+No exceptions!
 It is sometimes possible to arrange a second boat or partner up with a bigger vessel.

 Rain Out Policy.
 We can’t do much about the weather.
 If you’ve already paid and the weather gets ugly and we don’t get to go, you get your money back.
 Partial trips get partial refund, based on length of time we did get to go.
 Also decided by me.